Eric Cato

 Artist's Statement

-Since 1910, abstract imagery has been seen as the sole domain of painting by much of the art world.
-In fact, a number of eminent photographers—Paul Strand, Alfred Stieglitz, Man Ray, Brassaï—were making abstract photographs over a century ago; the first intentionally abstract photography was made in 1916—six years after the first abstract painting.
+Since 1910, abstract imagery has been seen as the domain of painting by much of the art world.
+In fact, a number of prominent photographers—Paul Strand, Alfred Stieglitz, Man Ray, Brassaï—were making abstract photographs more than a century ago.
+The first intentionally abstract photograph was made in 1916—six years after the first abstract painting.

-My photographs are of weathered surfaces, objects, graffiti, handbills, and paint found on walls, lampposts, and doors in the streets of Brooklyn, New York, Los Angeles, and Medellín among others.
+My photographs are of weathered surfaces, graffiti, and random paint found on walls, lampposts, and doors in the streets of Brooklyn, New York, Los Angeles, and Medellín, among others.

-In the process of photographing a surface or object and eliminating any reference to its physical context or size, it is abstracted and transformed into something that exists in an intangible realm of color, composition, shape, and mood.
-When printed, the image is transformed into a new physical form—a still photograph of a found object.
+In the process of photographing a surface and eliminating any reference to its physical context or size, it is abstracted and transformed into something that exists in an intangible realm of color, composition, shape, and mood.
+When printed, the image is transformed anew into physical form—a photographic print of a found object.